 Over my career I found that turning ideas into real projects led me from strategy and innovation into giving advice on procurement.
-I've written a booklet called “Selling to government”- please click here to download a copy or use the index in the left sidebar to read it online.
+I've written a booklet called “Selling to government”- please click here to download a copy or use the menu to the left (or at the bottom if using a mobile) to navigate around it.

 The following top 10 tips give a flavour of what to expect: